This free and easy to use program provides cancer survivors with information regarding the health risks they face as a result of cancer therapies.

 The IOM suggests that once a person has completed cancer therapy, he or she should be provided with a summary of the treatments received and a follow up "care plan".
 This care plan should summarize the potential late effects, their prevention, symptoms, and treatment, recommendations for cancer screening; psychosocial effects, financial issues, recommendations for a healthy lifestyle, genetic counseling, referrals for follow-up care and a list of support resources.
 While this plan is extremely important, the resources required to create it have made it hard to incorporate into practice.

 This care plan is meant for you to review and discuss with your healthcare team (both oncology and primary care).
-Keep in mind that every case is different and the risks of some side effects vary based on the actual dose of radiation or chemotherapy that were received or the techniques that were used to administer these therapies.
-It is very important to review your plan of care with the oncology team to further clarify your risk.
+Keep in mind that every case is different and the risks of some side effects vary based on the actual dose of radiation or chemotherapy that you got or the techniques that were used to give these therapies.
+It is very important to review your care plan with your oncology team to further clarify your risk.

 The OncoLife™ Survivorship Care Plan program is designed for survivors of adult cancers.
 Childhood cancer survivors have been studied in greater detail and much more is known about the late effects of treatment during childhood development.
 The Children's Oncology Group website is a wonderful resource for survivors of childhood cancers.
 In addition, childhood cancer survivors should encourage their healthcare team to review the extensive guidelines for long-term care developed by the Children's Oncology Group.

 Tip: Are you an English speaking provider?
 Complete the English care plan and you can toggle to a Spanish version at the results page!